-The Call for Project Proposals will be open for eight weeks between 17 March 2025 to 23:59PM on the 12 May 2025.
-Proposals which are received after the deadline stipulated will be deemed administratively non-compliant.
+The Call for Project Proposals will be open for 6 weeks between Monday, 26th May 2025 until 23:59PM on Monday 7th July 2025.
+Proposals which are received after the stipulated deadline will be deemed administratively non-compliant.
 The selection and funding of proposals under this Programme shall be on a competitive basis.